strategineer/personal-website/source/cocktails/green_mans_whiskers.html.markdown

 id_title: green_mans_whiskers
 blog: cocktails
 date: 2021-11-02
-tags: untested, strong, gin
+tags: 5stars, strong, gin
 inspired_by: The Joy of Mixology by Gary Reagan (p.
 274)
-blurb: TBD
+blurb: Very green but tastes very orangey.
+The gin combined with the two types of vermouth and the orange juice and liqueur gives this cocktail a unique flavor that's hard to describe.
 ingredients:
   - 1/2 oz gin
   - 1/2 oz dry vermouth